IND late with decision

 Has the decision period of your application or objection passed?
 And have you still not received a decision from the IND?
 Then you can put us in default (in Dutch: ingebrekestelling).

-Filling a default notice
+Filing a default notice

-Filling a default notice means that you ask the IND to still take a decision within 2 weeks.
+Filing a default notice means that you ask the IND to still take a decision within 2 weeks.
 Do you want to file a default notice?
 Then use the following form (only in Dutch):

 Immigratie- en Naturalisatiedienst